 New Documentary Evidence to be provided in a Civil Case in Spain

-Once the lawsuit has been submitted and answered back by the lawyers of the other party, could the plaintiff contribute new documentation to the civil claim/case, or on the contrary, it could no longer be done so, having to resolve the lawsuit with what was initially provided by the parties?.
+Once the lawsuit has been submitted and if answered back by the lawyers of the other party, could the plaintiff contribute new documentation to the civil claim/case, or on the contrary, it could no longer be done so, having to resolve the lawsuit with what was initially provided by the parties?.

-Article 265.3 of the Spanish L.E.C. in Spain, establishes: "Notwithstanding the provisions of the preceding paragraphs, the plaintiff may present at the hearing prior to the trial, or at the oral trial hearing, the documents, media, instruments, opinions and reports, relating to the merits of the matter, which interest or relevance is only revealed as a result of allegations made by the defendant in the answer to the reply to the lawsuit."
+Article 265.3 of the Spanish L.E.C. establishes: "Notwithstanding the provisions of the preceding paragraphs, the plaintiff may present at the hearing prior to the trial, or at the oral trial hearing, the documents, media, instruments, opinions and reports, relating to the merits of the matter, which interest or relevance is only revealed as a result of allegations made by the defendant in the answer to the reply to the lawsuit."